 Metadata provides specific details about data, particularly files, photos or videos.
 It classifies assets with labels like date, file size and location.
 Metadata places descriptors onto files that detail what the file includes.
 Utilize metadata creatively to transform your organization.

-Metadata Safeguards Against Misuse of Copyrighted Assets
+Safeguards Against Asset Misuse

-A unique way to utilize metadata is to apply it as a fail-safe against asset copyright mishaps.
+A unique way to utilize metadata is as a fail-safe against asset copyright mishaps.
 This lets administrators finish projects without the hassle of checking whether members accurately applied licensed material.
 These protections are the last line of defense against potential copyright lawsuits and are the key to digital rights management.

 Metadata enables administrators to locate newer images and apply watermarks to them, which cuts down on a lot of wasted time and protects valuable assets.
 Search for valuable keywords to quickly find unprotected files and determine how to best secure them.

-Metadata Increases Organization-Wide Knowledge of Assets
+Increases Organization-Wide Knowledge of Assets

 Classification of assets is how an organization can prompt immediate, nuanced comprehension of data within an entire team.
 This also benefits administrators who no longer have to guess where assets came from, who delivered them or when they were stored.

-Metadata Organization for an Efficient, Connected Team
+Creates an Efficient, Connected Team

-By logging items into organizational systems with enhanced metadata functionality – like digital asset management software – companies create searchable structures.
+By logging items into organizational systems with enhanced metadata functionality – like digital asset management – companies create searchable structures.
 Stored assets become detailed commodities for teams to use, research and explore.
 When members of a campaign seek effectively-logged data, they find it faster and can spend more time building great projects.